stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-because we don't understand them because you have things that start in the gut and then affect the immune system and then affect the nervous system. you have to understand those complex causations. daniel schmachtenberger: the same is true with... can you fix the environment without understanding industry and infrastructure and economics and human political theory? it's all deeply connected. when you decompose it and you try to solve the problems in isolation, you end up just moving the problem somewhere else. and so the need for...
+because we don't understand them because you have things that start in the gut and then affect the immune system and then affect the [[nervous system]]. you have to understand those complex causations. daniel schmachtenberger: the same is true with... can you fix the environment without understanding industry and infrastructure and economics and human political theory? it's all deeply connected. when you decompose it and you try to solve the problems in isolation, you end up just moving the problem somewhere else. and so the need for...
 [1652](https://www.youtube.com/watch?v=kTFqnPEyweE&t=1652.33s)